Dr. Francesca Royster

 Dr. Shailja Sharma

-on June 7th, 2017 concerning the rise of the refugee crisis, sanctuary cities, and the necessity of the Forced Migration and Refugee Studies program.
-Professor Sharma is not only Director of the Forced Migration and Refugee Studies M.A.
-Program, but also a professor in International Studies affiliated with the Critical Ethnic Studies M.A.
-Program and serving on our advisory board.
+In the past, she has featured in a WBEZ Chicago interview where she discussed the concerning the rise of the refugee crisis, sanctuary cities, and the necessity of the Forced Migration and Refugee Studies program.
+Professor Sharma is not only Director of the Forced Migration and Refugee Studies MA Program, but also a professor in International Studies affiliated with the Critical Ethnic Studies MA Program and serving on our advisory board.

 Professor Sharma's most recent publication is titled Postcolonial Minorities in Britain and France: In the Hyphen of the Nation-State published in 2016 by Manchester University Press.